I Miss You

 But afterwards, when I had time to reflect, I decided that this (1) was a really odd thing for a grown man to say to another grown man, and (2) it made me feel really good.

-But, still, “I miss you” is just not something you expect one man to say to another, outside of a blood relationship.
+But, still, “I miss you” is just not something you expect one man to say to another, outside of a blood relationship (and even then – I don’t think I’ve ever said this to my only brother).
 It’s oddly intimate, and it projects vulnerability, which is just not something men do.
+We don’t need anyone, dammit!

 There are much larger points here, I’m sure, about toxic masculinity and the inability of men to show affection for one another.
 It’s likely something which is mixed up in hetero identity, because I have a gay friend who lives across the country, and I have no problem telling him that I miss him.
 But it’s not something you expect in a straight male relationship.

-There’s quite a bit of writing around this which tilts heavily towards the lack of physical affection between men.
+Since my experience with my friend, I’ve done some reading around this.
+There’s quite a bit of writing which tilts heavily towards the lack of physical affection between men.
 This isn’t quite what I’m talking about, but if you read some of the articles below, you’ll see that physical affection is really just an analogue for emotional intimacy, and you can’t talk about one without talking about the other.

-You don’t have to consume all the articles below, but the quotes are worth reading.
+You don’t have to consume all the articles below, but the quotes are very much worth reading.
+They tell a pretty consistent story.

 When Did Touch Between Male Friends Become Taboo?